betherskine/typography-and-design/pages/about.md

 ![](../uploads/flaunter-2kbjy_7c7to-unsplash.jpg)

 According to Tom Wysocki, Typefaces are a major visual strategy for a text’s composers to signal the genre into which the text is to fit.
 In saying this, in the TypeHype logo, the use of Horizon reflects the content of the blog in its reporting of on- trend typography.

 The TypeHype logo is minimalistic, which is reflected in the colours chosen.
 The black is bold, as to not detract the reader from anything else.
-While the lilac Pastel hues are very on- trend; An evolved, more adult take on millennial pink, ultra violet was crowned Pantone's colour of 2018 so the colour is perfect due to the aesthetic of the blog.

 ![](../uploads/screenshot-2020-10-13-at-09.29.21.png)

+While the lilac Pastel hues are very on- trend; An evolved, more adult take on millennial pink, ultra violet was crowned Pantone's colour of 2018 so the colour is perfect for the aesthetic blogs aesthetic.

 ![](../uploads/screenshot-2020-10-13-at-09.29.15.png)